Run federated queries on Microsoft SQL Server

 Compute requirements:

-• Databricks clusters must use Databricks Runtime 13.1 or above and shared or single-user access mode.
+Databricks compute must use Databricks Runtime 13.3 LTS or above and Shared or Single user access mode.

 Permissions required: